 announcements by Ms. Kathleen Saunders, Board Chairperson.

-Public Session, the Chair called the meeting to order
+Public Session, the Chair called the meeting to order at 6:35 pm.
+Pursuant to

-Information Law (FOIL, Section 84-90 of the Public Officers Law).
+Section 84●90 of the Public Officers Law).
 Each Community Board shall meet at

 least once each month.
 Community Board 4 shall meet every fourth (4th) Tuesday

 of the month.
-This Tuesday, January 28, 2014 the meeting is at The Bronx Museum of
+This Tuesday, March 25, 2014 the meeting is at The Bronx Museum of

 the Arts at 1040 Grand Concourse.